Infinixius/sourcemod.js/README.md

 The plugin also uses [clugg's `sm-json`](https://github.com/clugg/sm-json) and [peace-maker's `sm-websocket`](https://github.com/peace-maker/sm-websocket) to communicate with the JavaScript plugin over WebSockets.
 Go ahead and install them to your server.

+Go ahead and run your server.
 You should see the following if it worked:
 ```
 [SMJS] sourcemod.js loaded!
 [SMJS] Started WebSocket server on port 12345!